SemanticMediaWiki/SemanticCite/docs/04-scite.md

 - `reference` is a reserved parameter and is linked to the `Citation key` property
 - `citation text` is a reserved parameter and is linked to the `Citation text` property
 - `sortkey` is a reserved parameter and is linked to the `_SKEY` property and can be set to find a resource more easily during querying as the resource is by default set to the internal resource id.
-- `bibtex` is a reserved parameter and used for the bibtex record import -`template` is reserved to define a preferred template for output processing
+- `bibtex` is a reserved parameter and used for the bibtex record import
-- Other reserved parameters include:
- - `doi` is linked to the `DOI` property
- - `pmcid` is linked to the `PMCID` property
- - `pmid` is linked to the `PMID` property
- - `olid` is linked to the `OLID` property
- - `oclc` is linked to the `OCLC` property
+- `template` is reserved to define a preferred template for output processing
- - `viaf` is linked to the `VIAF` property
+- Other reserved parameters include `doi`, `pmcid`, `pmid`, `olid`, `oclc`, and `viaf` linking to its representing property

-### Unique identifier
+### Citation key (unique indentifiers)

-A citation resource is expected to be identifiable by a unique key.
+A citation resource is expected to be identifiable by a unique key and to be available wiki-wide therefore selecting an appropriate key is paramount to safeguard against unnecessary changes.

 The reference parameter is the descriptor for that key.
 For example, to describe a `Segon & Booth 2011` entity the short or the explicit reference parameter form can be used.

 ```
 {{#scite:Segon & Booth 2011